LunarWatcher/NN-chatbot/README.md

 Use a GPU if possible.
 If you already are, use more.
 Or decrease the vocab size, it speeds it up a little.

+# Notes

+With the Java/Kotlin bot, using the revision command requires access to git.
+Meaning it has to be added to the path or in some other way become accessible to the program.

 # Licensing

     Copyright 2018 LunarWatcher